rohanJa/Online-Auction-System/README.md

 An online biding project built using django framework.
+In this a bidder can bid and seller can sell the product.

 Requirements:-
     python3